-KWMC: The Factory is collaborating with Walter Jack Studio on an exciting public art project, offering local makers and designers the opportunity to learn digital skills and develop their own product designs.
+KWMC: The Factory collaborated with Walter Jack Studio on an exciting public art project, which offered local makers and designers the opportunity to learn digital skills and develop their own product designs.

 – Learn 2D design skills

-– Design and make a product to be laser cut in brass
+– Design and make products to be laser cut in brass

-– Create a design for the outside of new local building Hengrove Energy Centre!
+– Have their designs featured on the outside of a new local building – Hengrove Energy Centre

-The product(s) will be laser cut from brass sheet, creating the ‘positive’, for participants to take home and start to sell or develop further into a marketable product.
+The products are laser cut from 1mm or 1.5mm brass sheet, creating the ‘positive’ for participants to keep and start to sell or develop further into a marketable product.
 The remaining ‘negative’ material will form the cladding for the new building, whilst acting as a billboard advertisement for the products!

-Together with Walter Jack Studio, KWMC: The Factory will provide design and software training, manufacturing expertise and creative support.
-Small-scale prototypes of the designs will be created using The Factory’s laser cutter, and participants will receive a batch of their final product laser cut in brass to showcase or sell.
+Together with Walter Jack Studio, KWMC: The Factory provided design and software training, manufacturing expertise and creative support through a hybrid approach, mixing digital and physical elements.
+Small-scale prototypes of the designs were created using The Factory’s laser cutter, and in spring 2021 participants will receive a batch of their final product laser cut in brass to showcase or sell.